DominyGallo/Social-Media-Analysis-2025/README.md

 *A few key observations*:
 - **Topic 3**: Focusing on Oman, Egypt, Qatar and Kuwait, it is interesting that this is the few topics where the word "economic" is present, and in tandem with words such as "national", "sector", "water" and "energy".
 - **Topic 12**: With reference to Korea, Georgia and Montenegro, the key topic words that appear include "carbon", "target", "emissions", "ghg", and most surprisingly "neutrality".
-- Topic 13: It is quite staggering that the topic modelling was able to group together small island developing states together, such as Republic of Marshall Islands (RMI), the Solomon Islands and St Kitts and Nevis, with the words "change" and "adaptation" predominantely between them.
+- **Topic 13**: It is quite staggering that the topic modelling was able to group together small island developing states together, such as Republic of Marshall Islands (RMI), the Solomon Islands and St Kitts and Nevis, with the words "change" and "adaptation" predominantely between them.
 - **Topic 20**: in relation to our previous analysis of Cambodia individually, we see it present in Topic 20, alongisde Chile.
 Among all the topics, this is one the few that references to "women" and "gender".
 This thus sheds light as to what the priorities of these two countries is, relative to the other NDCs.

 #### Limitations